-The data science field is growing rapidly in demand for well-trained and knowledgeable graduates.
-The University of Delaware’s Master of Science in Data Science program gives solid background in the recognized elements of data science: math, statistics and computer science.
-Students in this program have the opportunity to study with award-winning faculty such as NSF CAREER award winners.
-Every student gets an advisor to help them design his/her own program path.
+The data science field is rapidly growing in demand for well-trained and knowledgeable graduates.
+The University of Delaware’s master of science in data science program provides a solid background in the recognized elements of data science: math, statistics and computer science.
+Students in this program have the opportunity to study with award-winning faculty, such as NSF CAREER Award winners.
+Every student gets an advisor to help them design their own program path.

-The University of Delaware’s Master of Science in Data Science program is interdisciplinary and has the flexibility to provide students with domain knowledge from a wide range of departments and fields.
-This interdisciplinary program provides opportunities for the synthesis of ideas and the synthesis of characteristics from multiple disciplines.
+The University of Delaware’s master of science in data science program is interdisciplinary and has the flexibility to provide students with domain knowledge from a wide range of departments and fields.
+This interdisciplinary program provides opportunities for the synthesis of ideas and characteristics from multiple disciplines.
 Simultaneously, it addresses students’ unique differences and helps to develop important, transferable skills.
-The students in this program will graduate with a more in depth understanding of data science because they are considering the diverse and varied perspectives from which it can be explored.
+Students graduate with a more in-depth understanding of data science because they are considering the diverse and varied perspectives from which it can be explored.

-The 4+1 Bachelors/MSDS option allows an undergraduate currently enrolled at UD to complete the MSDS in one additional year, while sharing six credits of graduate coursework between the two degrees.
-(Without the 4+1 option it is not possible to share credits between undergraduate and graduate degrees.)
-The MSDS can be obtained in conjunction with a limited numbers of Bachelor degree programs as a 4+1 Bx/MSDS combination.
+The 4+1 bachelor's/MSDS option allows an undergraduate currently enrolled at UD to complete the MSDS in one additional year, while sharing six credits of graduate coursework between the two degrees.
+(Without the 4+1 option, it is not possible to share credits between undergraduate and graduate degrees.)
+The MSDS can be obtained in conjunction with a limited numbers of bachelor's degree programs as a 4+1 Bx/MSDS combination.
 Here the x in Bx can be A for Arts, S for Science or other letters for other degrees.
-At the time of writing, the Bachelor degrees available are from the departments of computer and information sciences, electrical and computer engineering, and mathematical sciences.
-For detailed curriculum requirements, see the program policy statement.
+The bachelor's degrees available are from the departments of Computer and Information Sciences, Electrical and Computer Engineering, and Mathematical Sciences.
+For detailed curriculum requirements, see the Program Policy Statement.

-Current students who wish to be admitted to the combined Bachelor/MSDS 4+1 program should submit an application during the junior year of academic study toward an undergraduate degree at the University of Delaware.
-Interested students should consult with an advisor from the MSDS program about the courses to be taken in order to fill out the “Graduate Course Approval Form for 4+1 Admission Approval” from OGPE.
-After submitting that form, the student may then apply to the Bachelor/MSDS 4+1 program.
+The timeline and procedure for the bachelor's/MSDS 4+1 programs are different from other 4+1 programs on campus.
+Current students who wish to be admitted to the combined bachelor's/MSDS 4+1 program should submit an application during the junior year of academic study toward an undergraduate degree at the University of Delaware.
+By junior year, we mean that by status according to credits completed toward the degree, and the student should have more than one year of study remaining to earn the bachelor's degree.
+Interested students should consult with the MSDS graduate services coordinator (email@example.com) regarding the process, and with an advisor from the MSDS program about the courses to be taken.
+The form “Graduate Course Approval Form for 4+1 Admission Approval” is required for the application to the bachelor's/MSDS 4+1 program.
 At a minimum, the applicant must have a cumulative GPA of 3.2 and a GPA of 3.4 in their undergraduate major.
-For any Bachelor degree, the applicant must have completed the background requirements by the end of the fourth year of undergraduate study.
+For any bachelor's degree, the applicant must have completed the background requirements by the end of the fourth year of undergraduate study.
 Two letters of recommendation from University of Delaware faculty and academic transcripts must be submitted.
 Neither the GRE nor the TOEFL/IELTS exam is required for 4+1 program applications.

 Please contact firstname.lastname@example.org with your fee waiver request after you have completed the application and attached your supporting documents.
 The program should be contacted before the application has been submitted.